codeclimate/codeclimate-rubocop/config/contents/style/numeric_literals.md

-This cop checks for big numeric literals without _ between groups of digits in them.
+Checks for big numeric literals without _ between groups of digits in them.

 ### Example: